AISquaredInc/aisquared/sphinx/index.rst

    - Added `position` parameter to `WordRendering` class
    - Changed default CSS styling for rendering classes
    - Changed name of all `processor` classes to `processer`
+- Version 0.3.7
+   - Changed schema of the `DeployedAnalytic` class to include API key management